python/devguide/documenting.rst

    for you.
 It is up to you two to organize a local election or whatever needed to sort this out.
--  In case a coordinator become inactive or unreachable for a long period of time, someone else can ask for a takeover on doc-sig.
+-  In case a coordinator become inactive or unreachable for a long period of time, someone else can ask for a takeover on the `translation mailing list <translation_ml_>`_.

 The entry for my translation is missing/not up to date on this page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ask on doc-sig, or better, make a PR on the `devguide
+Ask on the `translation mailing list <translation_ml_>`_, or better, make a PR on the `devguide
 <https://github.com/python/devguide/>`__.

 I have a translation, but not on git, what should I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can ask for help on the doc-sig mailing list, and the team will help you create an appropriate repository.
+You can ask for help on the `translation mailing list <translation_ml_>`_, and the team will help you create an appropriate repository.
 You can still use tools like transifex, if you like.